Start the conversation

 As I said, Bezos is using every tool in his arsenal to ensure dominance in this fast-growing market.

-With share-price gains like that – and a supercharger like India behind them – you could see triple-digit gains before 2020.
+With share-price gains like that – and an unprecedented ground game in a profit center like India – you could see triple-digit gains before 2020.

 Amazon truly offers a great way to ride this "frontier's" explosive growth to long-term market-crushing returns.